andreashauschild/just-upload/core/projects/just-upload/README.md

     }
   }

-  // Use ngAfterViewInit because in the lifecycle step the 'fileUpload' is set ngAfterViewInit(): void {
+  // Use ngAfterViewInit because in the lifecycle step the 'upload' is set ngAfterViewInit(): void {

     // Setup the upload